Dod900ls1/RoualGameOfUr/README.md

 A list of controls:  Yehor/Emma/Ryan?

- - move piece
+ - move piece : Set up so TileController fires TileSelected to BoardController who fires MoveSelected to GameController who fires to PlayerController who then processes move.
+TileController should be added anyway as event listener for tile view object but adding as listener means anytime tile is pressed event is fired (make sure tile button disengaged when not selecting move/tile is not valid move)
- - roll dice
+ - roll dice : Fire RollDice to GameController (e.g. from roll dice button), picked up in PlayerController which makes Player model roll dice.
+Value stored in PlayerController.lastRoll
  - gamestate call (like check the current state of the game)
- - number of pieces taht have gotten out
+ - number of pieces taht have gotten out : PlayerController.getPiecePostBoardCount()
- - location of local pieces
+ - location of local pieces : Sorry, can't remember what this means?
- - let player a started tile
+ - let player a started tile : Can do so by adjusting first number in BoardLayout.lightPath/darkPath
- - number of pieces that are still in
+ - number of pieces that are still in : PlayerController.getPlayerPieceOnBoardCount()
- - class where you can acsess all controlers
+ - class where you can acsess all controlers : Can get to all through MainController via control tree (see below) but may need to add accessor methods etc

 Random stuff:
  - Update README.md Yehor - today!